bwilliams4428/Cybersecurity/16-Penetration-Testing Homework/16-Penetration-Testing_Homework_SubmissionFile.md

 - Using Google, can you identify who the Chief Executive Officer of Altoro Mutual is:

-	The Chief Executive Officer for Altoro Mutual is Karl Fitzgerald.
+	**The Chief Executive Officer for Altoro Mutual is Karl Fitzgerald.**

-	Using the Google Dork  "site:demo.testfire.net intext:Chief Executive Officer", returned two results which reveals the CEO of Altoro Mutual: http://demo.testfire.net/pr/communityannualreport.pdf
+	**Using the Google Dork  "site:demo.testfire.net intext:Chief Executive Officer", returned two results which reveals the CEO of Altoro 		Mutual:** http://demo.testfire.net/pr/communityannualreport.pdf
 		http://demo.testfire.net/index.jsp?content=pr/20060720.htm

-	Using the dork "intext:altoro Chief Executive Officer" produces the page that lists Altoro Mutuals executives and managers: http://www.altoromutual.com/index.jsp?content=inside_executives.htm
+	**Using the dork "intext:altoro Chief Executive Officer" produces the page that lists Altoro Mutuals executives and managers:** http://www.altoromutual.com/index.jsp?content=inside_executives.htm

 - How can this information be helpful to an attacker:

-	This information can be used in a spear phishing and social engineering campaigns against the CEO.
-An attacker may also be find other data associated with the CEO such as personal social media accounts, home address, family structure and criminal records.
+	**This information can be used in a spear phishing and social engineering campaigns against the CEO.
+An attacker may also be able to find  	   other sources of data associated with the CEO such as personal social media accounts, home address, family members and criminal records.**

 #### Step 2: DNS and Domain Discovery